andrew-milko/astar_test_project/README.md

 - `x_i, y_i` - coordinats of obstacle points

 ## Map generation
-For generating custom map by yourself, you need to set the following parameters:
+For generating custom 2D-grid by yourself, you need to set the following parameters:
 - `start_x, end_x` - coordinates of starting point
 - `end_x, end_y` - coordinates of starting point
 - `n` - dimension of map